 Is Your Grass Sunburnt?
 How to Treat Sunburnt Grass

 As the sun heats up, you’ll likely soon be slathering on the sunscreen and doing what you can to prevent sunburn.
 But one thing that you might not think much about is your lawn and the fact that it can’t escape the sun.
-In fact, you might be surprised to learn that a lawn can actually get sunburnt (or sun-scorched, as it’s also called).

 In this article, we’ll talk about how to treat burnt grass from the sun so that you can get back to enjoying your yard to the fullest.